bartuspan/ubik-admin/readme.md

 # Ubik Admin

 A library of functions, snippets, and hacks that alter the WordPress admin experience.

-* Post editor: style the text editor with Google Web Fonts (defaults to Noto Serif, 18px).
+This Ubik component is a little more slapdash than some of the others; be prepared to wade in and check sources rather than blindly activating everything.

 * Post editor: disable visual editor completely.
 * Post list: filter by tag.
 * Post list: hide category filter.